chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

   - Robust, flexible!
     - e.g., reserve emergency maneuvers
     - will do when better than anything else
+  - Assess, propose, pick, repeat:
+    - drive truck from A to B
+    - also recipe for winning
-  - Inputs to trajectory: **one cycle**
+  - From inputs to trajectory: **one cycle**
-    - Unit of test
     - What are we testing?
       - Whole thing
       - Any stage
       - Any sub-stage
-- Problem reduces to making **these inputs**
+- Notice: if we had these inputs, easy to make any downstream complicated inputs
-  - Can run parts of the planner to get the rest
+  - Can just run (parts of) planner
+  - Making **these inputs** easy is all we have to do
+  - but... these are complicated!

 ---